OpenGridMap/transnet/README.md

 Finally, for the execution of Transnet (later on) you can choose from various arguments, as described in the config file.

 Once the config file is ready, prepare the database with the following command:
+Note: You should specify a .passfile in your home directory according to https://www.postgresql.org/docs/9.1/static/libpq-pgpass.html.

 ```
-cd transnet
+cd transnet/bash
-./prepare_db.sh configs/austria.conf
+./prepare_db.sh ../configs/austria.conf
 ```
-Note: The execution will request you for the database password once again.
-If you want to disable such requests, specify a .passfile in your home directory according to https://www.postgresql.org/docs/9.1/static/libpq-pgpass.html.

 ### MySQL Database
 The administrative data for the load estimation is derived from OpenGeoDB.
 To provide OpenGeoDB locally, we set up a local MySQL database and import an OpenGeoDB dump.